 Learn how to make your very own delicious, chewy cannabis caramels at home with either cannabutter, cannabis sugar, or both for a sweet treat that makes it easy to enjoy your cannabis at home or on the go.

 How to Make Cannabis Caramels

-This recipe comes by way of popular request by the members in my Well With Cannabis Facebook Community.
+This recipe comes by way of popular requests by the members of my Well With Cannabis Community.

 Perfect for a simple sweet treat that can be enjoyed at home or on the go, you can easily individually wrap these caramels for perfect portioning and easy portability.

 I will also share some important tips and tricks to help you make the best, most delicious cannabis caramels possible.